 How the weather affects the railway

-Find out why bad weather can cause delays on Thameslink trains and see the steps we take to minimise potential disruptions.
+Find out how weather conditions can cause delays, and see the steps we take to minimise disruptions together with Network Rail

 The hot weather can also affect the rails, which can expand, bend and even break in the heat.